ivonunes/plumekit/docs/middleware.md

 ## The protocol form

 For reusable middleware with configuration or state, conform a concrete type to `Middleware`:

 ```swift
 public protocol Middleware {
     func respond(to request: Request, next: Responder) async throws -> Response
 }
 ```

+A conforming type registers with the same `use` call:

 ```swift
 struct RequireHTTPS: Middleware {